sergeio/riddle-blog/math.md

 confident you understand something, and then pulling the rug out from under you.
 He's basically a bully, but we all have Stockholm syndrome.

-So let's do some mental napkin math: there's 100 families in this country.
+So let's do some mental napkin math: if there are 100 families in this country.
 50 of them will have a boy and no girls.
 Another 25 will have one of each.
 And there we are: 75 boys to 25 girls, and only 25 families left to consider, and all of them will have boys too.
 It seems difficult for the girls to make a comeback.
 That's the feeling.

 Next up, I'd approximate the answer with a calculator.
 Since all families have